 The service provided safe care to people.
-People felt safe and supported by staff in their homes.
-Comments included: "I feel safe here and would speak to the staff if I was concerned about anything."
-Comprehensive risk assessments were in place.
+One person commented: "I feel safe with the staff around me."
 Medicines were safely managed on people's behalf.

 Care files were personalised to reflect people's personal preferences.
 People were supported to maintain a balanced diet.
 Health and social care professionals were regularly involved in people's care to ensure they received the care and treatment which was right for them.